thewoodfish/ai-proof-vault/README.md

 ```

 ## 🔐 How It Works (Deep Dive)
-1. Upload

-User chooses an image.
+1. Upload: User chooses an image.

-2. Generate Description

-We send it to an AI model for a deterministic description.
+2. Generate Description: We send it to an AI model for a deterministic description.

-3. Cryptographic Hash

-We compute a SHA-256 hash of the exact file bytes.
+3. Cryptographic Hash: We compute a SHA-256 hash of the exact file bytes.

 4. Build the Proof Package
 ```json